elifesciences/logging-example/README.md

 `<timestamp> - <log level> - <process name> - <program section> - <message>`

-__Why be so formal about this?__ These log files are eventually parsed by other programs and the bits are extracted, used in calculations, stored, etc.
+__Why be so formal about this?__ These log files are eventually parsed by other programs and the extracted bits are used in calculations, stored, displayed, etc.

 Many applications with many different logging formats means more work for me.
 [__KISS__](http://en.wikipedia.org/wiki/KISS_principle)